 - Finally, put vegetables in a bowl and cover.
 Add a healthy portion of broth (cooking liquid reserved in the Dutch oven or large pot) until amount is as desired.
 Cut the meat across the grain for best results.

-St. Patrick’s Day is right around the corner and it’s time to get out the green!
-The traditions may have changed over the years but there’s something fun for everyone to do.
-Do you have any plans for St. Patrick’s Day 2020?
+St. Patrick’s Day is right around the corner, and it’s time to get out the green!
+The traditions may have changed over the years, but there’s something fun for everyone to do.
+Do you have any plans for St. Patrick’s Day 2022?
 Share them with us in our comments!
-Whether you attend a parade or dress up all green, take part in the celebrations of the Irish holiday!
+Whether you attend a parade or dress up all green, take part in the Irish holiday celebrations!